Explore a comprehensive guide to exercises suitable after bariatric surgery, promoting recovery and well-being.

 3. Enhances Mental Health

 Now you know why it is so important to have a consistent and ongoing exercise routine, but what is the best way to start exercising after bariatric surgery?
-Flexibility, cardio, and strength training are three key elements that you need to gradually incorporate to be successful.
+There are three key elements that you need to gradually incorporate to be successful, flexibility, cardio, and strength training.

 Flexibility and Stretching